Codecademy/docs/content/python/concepts/random-module/terms/random/random.md

   - 'paths/data-science'
 ---

-The `random.random()` method accepts no parameters and returns a pseudo-random floating-point number between 0.0 and 1.0.
+The `.random()` method accepts no parameters and returns a pseudo-random floating-point number between 0.0 and 1.0.

 ## Syntax